 We are subject to two putative class action lawsuits alleging federal securities law violations in connection with our IPO, one in the Superior Court of the State of Arizona and one in U.S. District Court of Arizona.
 These purported class actions were filed in March and April 2020 against the Company, certain current and former officers and directors, and certain underwriters of the Company's IPO.
-The state and federal lawsuits each make the same or similar allegations of violations of the Securities Act of 1933, as amended, for allegadly making materially false and misleading statements in, or omitting material information from, our IPO registration statement.
+The state and federal lawsuits each make the same or similar allegations of violations of the Securities Act of 1933, as amended, for allegedly making materially false and misleading statements in, or omitting material information from, our IPO registration statement.
 The plaintiffs seek unspecified monetary damages and other relief.
-In addition, we are subject to certain legal actions which we consider routine to our business activities.
-As of December 31, 2021, our management believed that the ultimate outcomes of the two putative class action lawsuits and such other routine legal matters are not likely to have a material adverse effect on our financial position, liquidity, or results of operations.